Greater Manchester: Transport

 Metrolink is Greater Manchester's light rail system, which began operating in 1992.
 Principally used for suburban commuting, as of December 2020 the 57 mi long network consists of eight lines which radiate from Manchester city centre and terminate at Altrincham, Ashton-under-Lyne, Bury, East Didsbury, Eccles, MediaCityUK, Manchester Airport, Rochdale and Trafford Centre.
-The system is owned by TfGM and operated and maintained under contract by a Keolis / Amey consortium.
+The system is owned by TfGM and operated and maintained under contract by KeolisAmey.
 Greater Manchester has a heavy rail network of 142 route miles (229 km) with 98 stations, forming a central hub to the North West rail network.
 Train services are provided by private operators and run on the national rail network which is owned and managed by Network Rail.
 There is an extensive bus network which radiates from Manchester city centre.
 The largest providers are Diamond Bus North West, First Greater Manchester, Go North West, Metroline Manchester and Stagecoach Manchester.
 An extensive canal network also remains from the Industrial Revolution.

 Manchester Airport, which is the third busiest in the United Kingdom, serves the county and wider region with flights to more worldwide destinations than any other airport in the UK.
 Since 2024 it serves 199 routes, making the airport thirteenth globally for total destinations served.
 The airport handled 28.07 million passengers in 2023.

 The three modes of public surface transport in the area are heavily used.
 19.7 million rail journeys were made in the then GMPTE-supported area in the 2005/2006 financial year – an increase of 9.4% over 2004/2005; there were 19.9 million journeys on Metrolink; and the bus system carried 219.4 million passengers.

 The Bee Network is an integrated transport network for Greater Manchester, composed of bus, tram, cycling and walking routes.
 Transport for Greater Manchester (TfGM) is expected to have the complete network operational by 2024, with commuter rail services expected to be joining the network in 2030.
 Initially revealed in 2018, the project aims to create a London-style transport system, to encourage more people to take public transport instead of cars.
 The design of the network is inspired around the Greater Manchester symbol, the worker bee, with bus and tram liveries coloured yellow and black to represent this.

 Greater Manchester is set to invest a further £40.7m in its walking, wheeling and cycling infrastructure as it progresses with its delivery of the largest active travel network in the country.
 Thirteen schemes have been allocated £23.7m in total, including a new active travel corridor along Chapel Street in Salford and a cycling and walking 'helix ramp' as part of Stockport Interchange.